tikv/rfcs/text/0098-follower-replication.md

 We design a group broadcast schema which is proposed by this [rfc](https://github.com/tikv/rfcs/blob/362865abe36b5771d525310b449c07a57da7ef85/text/2019-11-13-follower-replication.md).

 The main idea is that the leader only sends `MsgBroadcast` to the agent of a certain AZ. `MsgBroadcast` contains log entries that the leader replicates to the agent, and several ranges of log that the leader replicates to other followers and learners.

 Once the agent receives `MsgBroadcast`, it appends log entries in the message and assembles `MsgAppend` according to the ranges in `MsgBroadcast` with its own log.
 Then the agent sends `MsgAppend` to other followers/learners in the same AZ.
 Thus, the leader can avoid sending `MsgAppend` across AZs.

 ![main_idea](../media/follower-replication-2.jpg)

 ### Preparation

-Every peer must have a field indicating which AZ it belongs to.
+We store the zone information in `PollContext` which records the mapping of store_id -> AZ.
+In TiKV architecture, TiKV contains multiple peers that belong to different raft groups and multiple peers share the `PollContext` which contains the zone information.

 TiKV server has the knowledge which AZ each store locates because PD sends the global zone information to TiKV once the zone information is updated.

-In TiKV architecture, TiKV contains multiple peers that belong to different raft groups.
-So TiKV needs to update zone information to each peer.

-We add an extra field `peer_zone` in the peer, a hashmap that records store_id -> AZ.
-Every time the zone information stored in TiKV is updated, a peer message `UpdataZoneInfo` is generated.
-Then it will be broadcast to all peer in this TiKV server.
-When a peer receives `UpdataZoneInfo`, it will update its `peer_zone`.
+So TiKV only needs to update zone information stored in `PollContext`, every time the zone information is updated.
+A store message `UpdataZoneInfo` will be generated if PD updates the zone information to TiKV server.
+Then it will be sent to store in this TiKV server.
+When a store receives `UpdataZoneInfo`, it will update the `peer_zone` in `PollContext`.

 If the leader does not know the current AZ of each peer, follower replication will be downgraded to leader replication.